 You are welcome to stay longer in Ireland, either before or after Journey!
 You will need to book your own hostel for any additional nights.

-How do I pay my balance after registering?
+When do I pay my balance?

 Ask Another Question

 Don’t see your question above?
 Ask it in an email and we’ll get back to you with an answer!
 Send us your question.